Valeree Siow

 Valeree Siow Zi Xuan (蕭紫萱 (Xiāo Zǐxuān); born 18 March 2002) is a Malaysian badminton player who specialises in the women's doubles and mixed doubles events.

 Career

 2021

 2021 was a fruitful year for Siow.
-She clinched three titles in Women's doubles with her partner Low Yeen Yuan in the Slovenia International, Latvia International and Hellas International.
-She also cliched three titles in mixed doubles with Yap Roy King in the Latvia International, Hellas International and Ukraine International.
+She clinched three titles in women's doubles with her partner Low Yeen Yuan at the Slovenia International, Latvia International and Hellas International.
+She also cliched three titles in mixed doubles with Yap Roy King at the Latvia International, Hellas International and Ukraine International.
 She was named as Chan Peng Soon's new mixed doubles partner after Chan split up for good with Goh Liu Ying and rejoined the Badminton Association of Malaysia.

 2022

 Siow's debut tournament with Chan was at the India Open 2022 in New Delhi.
 They were eliminated by 2nd seeds Rodion Alimov and Alina Davletova of Russia in the quarterfinals with a score of 14-21, 13-21.
+She was part of Malaysia's women's team that won bronze at the 2022 Badminton Asia Team Championships in February.
+In June, she had a partnership stint with Chen Tang Jie in mixed doubles where they competed at the BWF World Tour events in Indonesia, Malaysia and Singapore.
+In August, she made her debut at the 2022 BWF World Championships.

+2023

+In May, Siow made her debut at the 2023 SEA Games in the women's team event.
+She was also part of Malaysia's squad at the 2023 Sudirman Cup that won bronze.
+In July, Siow was crowned as mixed doubles national champion after winning the 2023 Malaysian National Badminton Championships with Yap Roy King.
+In August, she and partner Go Pei Kee finished as runner-ups with at the Maldives International.
+In September, Siow and Yap entered their first BWF World Tour final at the Indonesia Masters.
+They successfully captured the mixed doubles title after defeating Japan's Hiroki Nishi and Akari Sato in three games.

 Personal life

 Siow's sister Desiree Siow Hao Shan is also a badminton player specialising in the women's and mixed doubles events.
 She is currently pursuing a Bachelor's degree in Sports Science at the University of Malaya.